huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

           Image.open(requests.get(img_urls[1], stream=True).raw)]
 ```

-The chat template looks like following.
-We can feed conversation turns and input the last message by appending it at the end of the template.
+Below is an example of the chat template.
+We can feed conversation turns and the last message as an input by appending it at the end of the template.

 ```python